 Wisconsin’s Ice Age Trail is a national treasure, a 1,200-mile footpath that follows the path of the last glacier to cover Wisconsin.
 The trail is rugged and beautiful, and it’s open all year.
 In the winter, it’s a spectacular place for a snowshoeing adventure—trekkers are treated to some of the state’s best winter scenery and tranquility.
 The Ice Age Trail Alliance even maintains a snow depth map to help you plan for your hike!
-Here are three places to explore the Ice Age Trail this winter.
+Here are a few places to explore the Ice Age Trail this winter.

 Some beautiful snowshoeing can be found in the rolling terrain of northern Wisconsin.
 A parking area for the Ice Age Trail can be found on First Lake Road, on the borders of Lincoln and Langlade counties.
 Take the trail east into Langlade County and discover a bit of the 130,000-acre Langlade County Forest.
 Or head west into Lincoln County, where you’ll find more than 100,000 acres of county forest open to the public.
 The trail will take you through some wild and remote areas, but lodging is available a short drive from the trail.
 See hotels, motels, resorts and other lodging options in Tomahawk and neighboring Oneida County.

 Easy access from big cities